hasan-rakibul/hasan-rakibul.github.io/content/blogs/personal-note-git-Linux-etc-commands.md

 - `git push -f origin main`: force push to remote
 Caution: This will remove all commits after the specified commit hash.

+## Colflict with git push/pull
+- Here's a [nice SO answer](https://stackoverflow.com/a/71774640) that describe the merge options.
+- I had some remote commits that I didn't pull before commiting from local.
+As usual, the push failed as I haven't fetched the changes.
+Simple `git pull` wasn't successful.
+Rather, `git pull --rebase` worked.
+It pulls and rebases local commits on top of remote commits.

 ## Configuring local machine to access (pull, push, etc.) GitHub private and public repositories.

 ### Local machine &ndash; generate SSH key